JavaScript Where To

 Re-Declaring Variables

-You cannot re-declare a variable declared with let
+You cannot re-declare a variable declared with let or const

 Eg.